tearust/tapp-tutor/get_started.md

 # TApp is designed for Web 3.0
-As is the case with all TApps, TEA Party showcases the special features that are beyond the capabilities of other cloud based internet (web 2.0) applications.
+As is the case with all TApps, the TEA Party showcases the special features that are beyond the capabilities of other cloud based internet (web 2.0) applications.
 Instead of centralized server(s) hosting the app, the individual miners of the TEA network host TApps based solely on their own [[hosting_profitability]].
 The inherent decentralization that all TApps including the TEA Party share gives these apps even more unique features:

 - They cannot be turned off by any centralized power.
 As long as there are a minimal number of miners hosting any particular application, it will continue to run forever.